 Serena’s toughest match was in the quarterfinals against Konta.
 Konta was predicted to stun Serena.
 But Konta is someone VENUS faced before.
 I think Venus gave some really good tips to Serena on how to win this match in two sets.
 Serena shook off the rust and snapped her A-game into place to crush Konta in straight sets.
 When Serena advanced to the semifinals, Karolína Plíšková was Serena’s projected semifinal opponent.
 But Lučić-Baroni stunned Karolína Plíšková in a three-set quarterfinal match.
 This made Serena’s path to a 23rd Grand Slam title smoother.
 In her semifinal match against Lučić-Baroni, Serena received serve.
 In the first set, both players traded service holds for the first two games before Serena broke in the third and fifth games.
 The second set started off the same way.
 In the seventh game, Serena won Lučić-Baroni’s first service point before Lučić-Baroni won the next two points.
 But Serena won the last three points to win the match.
 She kept a clean sheet of stats in this match with 14 winners, 10 unforced errors, and zero break points faced.

 Serena’s win over Lučić-Baroni set up a marathon final with her sister, Venus.
 Serena received serve against Venus in the championship match.
 In the first set, there were four repeated breaks of serve.
 Venus held in the fifth game and Serena held in the sixth game.
 Then, Serena broke Venus in the seventh game.
 In the first set, neither Venus nor Serena got off to great starts.
-But Serena was the one, who was able to get back on track faster.
+But Serena was the one who was able to get back on track faster.
 Her first-set stats were seven aces, four double faults, 16 winners, and 14 unforced errors.
 In the second set, she cleaned up her game with three aces, one double fault, 11 winners, and nine unforced errors.
 Venus and Serena traded service holds for the first six games before Serena broke in the seventh game.
 She became the oldest woman to win a Grand Slam title, won two Grand Slam titles seven times [Australian Open and Wimbledon] each, and recaptured the world number one ranking from Kerber.

 Three months later, Serena and her hubby, Reddit co-founder Alexis Ohanian, announced that she was 20 weeks pregnant with their daughter, Alexis Olympia Ohanian Jr. I could not believe that she won her 23rd Grand Slam title WITHOUT dropping a set WHILE she was eight weeks pregnant!
 She admitted that she was unsure if she wanted to play due to the health risks.
 But fortunately, she modified her normal playing style.
 When she revealed her pregnancy to Mouratoglou, she told him that she wanted him to wait for her so she could make her comeback on the tour.
 Mouratoglou said, “She said to me she didn’t want to lose her touch.
 Of course, she went slow, but she wanted to hit the ball.”
 Serena said, “When I come back to tennis, it’ll be better if I’ve kept as fit as possible all the way through the pregnancy rather than having to lose a lot of weight afterwards in order to get fit again.”
 Serena gave birth to her daughter on September 1st.
 Her daughter was born 100% healthy at six pounds and 14 ounces.
 Six months later, she made her comeback.
 She may not be ranked number one in the world.
 But even at 39 years old, she is still going strong with 843 wins, 146 losses, and a winning percentile range of 83%.